 “My [foster] family have always been supportive, they never gave up on me, but it was hard.
 I found it hard at school because I was alone and I didn’t know who I was.”

 It was in jail where he reconnected with his culture, finding a brotherhood with other Indigenous prisoners.
-“In jail I experienced knowing about my culture, I learnt to paint and dance, and a lot about cultural issues.
+“In jail I experienced knowing about my culture, I learned to paint and dance, and a lot about cultural issues.
 It was there that I really developed who I was, belonging to my culture and identifying who I was and where I fit into it, I felt proud.”